Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Steven Fox - Cross Research LLC

 Hi, good afternoon.
 First question in terms of the inventory position that you talked about, it's been quite a while since we've had to worry about investments in inventory.
-Can you give us a sense for how you think this plays out during the course of the year.
-In other words, are you positioning inventory now, so that we won't see as big of a jump in the middle of the year or should that, we think in terms of consistent builds on the balance sheet as the year goes on, and then I have a follow-up.
+Can you give us a sense for how you think this plays out during the course of the year?
+In other words, are you positioning inventory now so that we won't see as big of a jump in the middle of the year or should we think in terms of consistent builds on the balance sheet as the year goes on, and I have a follow-up.

 Michael J. Long - Arrow Electronics, Inc.